SNTSVV/MoLFI/README.md

 1. Pre-processing the log file (detect trivial variable parts using domain knowledge).
 1. Run NSGA-II algorithm.
 1. Post-processing: apply corrections to the resulting solutions.

+MoLFI is implemented as a python project (v3.6.0).

 This package contains the source code of the tool with two executable scripts.